 U.S. FDA Status: Alzheimer's Disease (Phase 3)

-A multicenter Phase 1 trial tested the safety, tolerability, and pharmacokinetics of single and multiple ascending intravenous doses of BAN2401 in 80 people with mild to moderate AD.
-Changes in Aβ levels were also tested.
-BAN2401 was reported to be well-tolerated at all doses tested up to 10mg/kg every two weeks, without incidents of amyloid-related imaging abnormalities (ARIA-E, ARIA-H) occurring at the same rate in both placebo and BAN2401.
+A multicenter Phase 1 trial tested the safety, tolerability, and pharmacokinetics of a single and multiple ascending intravenous doses of BAN2401 in 80 people with mild to moderate AD.
+Changes in Aβ levels were also measured.
+BAN2401 was well-tolerated at all doses tested, up to 10mg/kg every two weeks for four months, with amyloid-related imaging abnormalities (ARIA-E, ARIA-H) occurring at the same rate in both placebo and BAN2401.
 The antibody entered the CSF and showed dose-dependent exposure, though with a short serum elimination half-life of seven days and no clear effect on CSF biomarkers.
 Results were formally published (Logovinsky et al., 2016).